asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 The test pyramid describes an approach to creating a sustainable test suite.
 The bottom of the pyramid consists of unit tests or, more recently known as, microtests.
 The majority of the test suite should consist of these tests.
 There should be a lot of them, they should be _**VERY**_ small, verify a _**VERY**_ small area of code (i.e., a few lines of production code) and they should be _**VERY**_ fast (i.e., they should run in a few milliseconds).
 These tests should be able to run in isolation on developer machines.

-The tests that occupy the middle tier are the integration and acceptance tests, these tests cover more system scope and are more "connected" (e.g., they connect to a database, the filesystem, etc.) than microtests so there should be much fewer of these in the test suite.
+The tests that occupy the middle tier are the integration and acceptance tests.
+These tests cover more system scope and are more "connected" (e.g., they connect to a database, the filesystem, etc.) than microtests, so there should be much fewer of these in the test suite.

-Finally the top is UI-driven or end-to-end tests, and there should be very few of these as they take longer to execute and have an increased likelihood of identifying false failures.
+Finally, the top is UI-driven or end-to-end tests.
+There should be very few of these, as they take longer to execute and have an increased likelihood of identifying false failures.

 ### The Inverse Relationship of Scope and Detail

 The most important thing to understand in this pyramid is the inverse relationship between scope and detail.
 At the bottom of the pyramid, microtests should be testing all of the detail of the system so their scope should be very small.
 They should verify only a few lines of code in the system.
-As you move up the pyramid the scope of the test should increase, and when scope increases the detail should decrease.
+As you move up the pyramid, the scope of the test should increase.
+When scope increases the detail should decrease.

 #### The Big Failure

 The biggest failure of end-to-end focused test suites is that they try to test both high detail and large scope.
 This is the recipe for brittle and unreliable tests.

-With the creation of UI-testing tools like Selenium organizations have started down a path to wrap these tools in complex, homegrown testing frameworks in an attempt to create a comprehensive suite of end-to-end tests without understanding the drawbacks to this approach.
+Organizations adopt UI-testing tools like Selenium and attempt to wrap them in complex, homegrown testing frameworks.
+They use these frameworks to create comprehensive suites of end-to-end tests to replace manual QA testing, without understanding the drawbacks of this approach.
 I've seen custom frameworks that use Cucumber (which is a fine tool for BDD) to drive UI-testing-tools to eventually exercise end-to-end tests.
-So much organizational time and money is spent on creating and maintaining this complex framework and the brittle tests the framework supports.
+So much of the organization's time and money is spent creating and maintaining this complex framework and the brittle tests the framework supports.

 ## The Test Ice Cream Cone

-The result of this approach is the _Test Ice Cream Cone_ where a majority of the test suite is occupied by end-to-end and UI-driven tests.
-When I encounter this my goal is to help the organization shift their focus towards creating the pyramid.
+The result of this approach is the _Test Ice Cream Cone_, where a majority of the test suite is occupied by end-to-end and UI-driven tests.
+When I encounter this, my goal is to help the organization shift their focus towards creating the pyramid.

 <figure>
     <img class='img-responsive' src='/img/test-ice-cream-cone-clean.jpg' alt='james shore - test ice cream cone' width='75%' height='75%' />